tilezen/vector-datasource/docs/layers.md

 ![image](images/mapzen-vector-tile-docs-roads-railway.png)

 **Rail** is added starting at zoom 11, with minor railroad `spur` added at zoom 12+ (based on "service" values), and further detail for `yard` and `crossover` and 13 and 14 respectively with all railroads shown by zoom 15.
-Additional properties are available for rail features in the `transit` layer.
+Features for rail tracks are included in this layer, whereas geometries and further information about rail lines or routes is available in the `transit` layer.

+Railway values in this layer include: `rail`, `tram`, `light_rail`, `narrow_gauge`, `monorail` and `subway`.

 ![image](images/mapzen-vector-tile-docs-roads-airport.png)